grammyjs/website/site/docs/plugins/session.md

 ### Types for Storage Enhancements

+When you use storage enhancements, your storage adapter will have to store more data than just your session data.
+For example, it has to store the time when the session was last stored so that it can correctly [expire](#timeouts) the data upon timeout.
+In some cases, TypeScript will be able to infer the correct types for your storage adapter.
+However, more often than not, you need to annotate the types of the session data explicitly in several places.

+The following example code snippet illustrates how to use the timeout enhancement with correct TypeScript types.

 ```ts
 interface SessionData {
   count: number;
 }

 type MyContext = Context & SessionFlavor<SessionData>;

 const bot = new Bot<MyContext>("");